There are many types of financial aid available at Drake University. Keep reading for more information!

 Scholarships and awards are a type of gift aid, which is financial aid that does not need to be repaid.
 Scholarships can be based on various criteria, and can be renewable or one-time awards.
 Detailed information about the scholarships Drake offers is provided below.

 Grants are a type of gift aid, which is financial aid that does not need to be repaid.
 Grants can be based on various criteria, but usually require financial need and the completion of the FAFSA.

 Because financial need is re-calculated each year based on a new FAFSA, grants are often subject to change.
 Detailed information about the grants available at Drake are provided at the link below.

 Drake’s work-study program provides part-time employment for eligible students.
 Work-study earnings are paid monthly as earned (based on the previous month’s completed hours) via direct deposit to a student’s checking or savings account.
 Work study earnings are not applied as a payment to a student’s billing statement.

-Drake University participates in the Tuition Exchange Program, along with over 670 other member schools.
-Students who are approved for Tuition Exchange at Drake University will receive an award equal to the full cost of tuition, less any tuition-specific funds received from government or outside sources.
-Tuition Exchange awards replace all tuition-specific awards offered from the University.
+Students who are approved for Tuition Exchange at Drake University for fall 2021 and after will receive an award equal to the Tuition Exchange Program's Set Rate.
+Tuition Exchange awards replace all other tuition-specific awards offered from the University.